joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/interactive/2026/09/06/nyregion/9-11-memorial-pools-cleaning.html

 **Live Updates: Cargo Plane Overruns Runway at Miami Airport, Striking Vehicles**\
-`The plane was part of Amazon’s cargo fleet and was flying from Puerto Rico.`\
+`The plane was part of Amazon’s cargo fleet and was flying from Puerto Rico.
+Flights out of Miami Airport are grounded, with incoming flights diverted to other airfields.`\
 https://www.nytimes.com/live/2026/09/06/us/miami-plane-crash

 **Cargo Plane Crashes at Miami Airport, Striking Vehicles**\